 Markets urgently need to be fixed to achieve quality recognition and to pass-through to farmers the quality premiums paid by consumers to create incentives to produce higher quality.
 Quality recognition can be achieve as part of contracts, or through third-party certification.
 State regulatory interventions are necessary to secure the accuracy, fairness, and sustainability of the quality recognition mechanism.

-Coordination in value chains is important for to achieve shared norms among agents, to guide complementary private investments, and to invest in value chain club goods that will not be delivered, neither publicly nor privately.
+Coordination in value chains is important to achieve shared norms among agents, to guide complementary private investments, and to invest in value chain club goods that will not be delivered, neither publicly nor privately.
 There are several institutional options for organizing coordination, including a multi-stakeholder platform (Devaux et al., 2016), a lead agent typically with monopoly or oligopoly power--either high in the value chain such as a producer cooperative or low in the value chain such as an agroindustry or a supermarket--, or a state or donor-sponsored institutions at least as a transitory solution (de Janvry, Sadoulet, and Trachtman, 2019).

 Contracting enables to secure transactions among participating agents and to overcome market failures and government deficiencies.
 For that second purpose, contracts can be resource-providing (also called interlinked, Bardhan, 1989), giving smallholder farmers access to information, technology, credit, and potentially insurance that would not be available to them through the state or the market.